jitendrakyadav/pgmsolutions/readme.txt

 gitk <file-name>   /* gitk is a very powerful GUI tool of git.
 It actually does really useful things that just cannot be done in a CLI. */
 /** Get a particular file change-log/history through out all branches, present in repository **/ gitk --all <file-name>
 /** If a file renamed for ex: from about.php to about_current.php then "gitk about_current.php" will show logs only about about_current.php, not about.php.
-So to get log of about_current.php and about.php (i.e. all logs of same file even with it's previous names as well) as well, we need to use following commands: **/ gitk --follow <file-name>     /* gitk --follow about_current.php: will provide change-log for it and all it's renamed files i.e. about.php */ or gitk --follow --all <file-name>
+So to get log of about_current.php and about.php (i.e. all logs of same file with current name and with all previous-names as well) as well, we need to use following commands: **/ gitk --follow <file-name>     /* gitk --follow about_current.php: will provide change-log for it and also about about.php(the same file but with it's all previous names) */ or gitk --follow --all <file-name>